 You should take advantage of trends – that is, use the latest technology because it makes sense for your site, not merely to follow the crowd.
 Of course, to be aware of the newest developments in design, you need to keep your eye on the competition … so what are this year’s big innovations on the web?
 We thought you’d never ask!

-For a while, ‘flat’ or ‘cut-out’ illustration was all the rage: thing Google or Slack.
+For a while, ‘flat’ or ‘cut-out’ illustration was all the rage: think Google or Slack.
 These clean lines, though, are being phased out (familiarity always breeds contempt).
 They’re being replaced by vibrant, three-dimensional designs that will blur the lines between reality and the digital world.

 Your logo, on the other hand, should be heading towards minimalism: think sans serif fonts and similar styles.
 Times New Roman is out, in favour of Arial.
 Logos used to be very varied beasts, but every new rebrand seems to involve Helvetica logo: think Spotify’s recent overhaul.
 Make your logo light.